odiseoteam/SyliusGeoPlugin/README.md

 ## Description

-This plugin add geo to the Sylius address.
+This plugin add GeoLocation features to Sylius.

 ## Installation